Municue

 Remanded

-#14Authorize a historic preservation tax exemption for the property at 5507 Tremont Street in the Junius Heights Historic District, exempting 100% of land and structure value and resulting in an estimated $52,675 in total revenue foregone over ten years.
+#14Authorizes a 10-year historic preservation tax exemption on 100% of land and structure value for the property at 5507 Tremont Street in the Junius Heights Historic District, resulting in an estimated $5,267 in annual foregone revenue and $52,675 in total foregone revenue over the exemption period.

 Approved$53K

-#15Authorize a historic preservation tax exemption for the property at 4940 Worth St. in the Munger Place Historic District, exempting 100% of land and structure value and resulting in an estimated $99,143 in total revenue foregone over ten years.
+#15Authorization of a ten-year historic preservation tax exemption for property at 4940 Worth St. in the Munger Place Historic District, with an estimated annual revenue foregone of $9,914 and a total estimated revenue foregone of $99,143 split between the General Fund and Debt Service Fund.

 Approved$99K